oroinc/documentation/user_guide_business_intelligence/business_intelligence_filters.rst

   - *Choose a field*: select the field to filter by.
 For example, we will select only the records, for which a call was logged after July 1, 2015.

 .. image:: /user_guide/img/business_intelligence/filters_12.png
-   :alt: Select the field to filter
+   :alt: An example of using the activity filter

 .. _user-guide--business-intelligence--filters-data-audit: